Gemini-HUN/Spore_HUN_Money_Fix/README.md

 * Some online features will remain in English because the game uses the en-us locale.

 ## Important
 This mod works by using the en-us locale internally.
-Hungraian localization mods that only modify the Hungarian locale will not be loaded by the game while using this fix.
+Hungarian localization mods that only modify the Hungarian locale will not be loaded by the game while using this fix.

 ## Not compatible with
 * [Bot_parts_global_localization](https://github.com/Gemini-HUN/Bot_parts_global_localization) — already integrated into this mod.
 * Other mods that modify the en-us locale.

-If you need help for fix money in your localization contact me.
+If you need help fixing money display issues in your localization, contact me.

 ## Before
 <img width="426" height="90" alt="kgkkfgtt" src="https://github.com/user-attachments/assets/cb82197a-720c-46cb-9745-87ce76d18aef" />